 Tour Fonthill Castle and then watch how those great Arts and Crafts tiles were made by hand.
 Afterwards, buy a few.
 Or more if you plan to decorate your home a la Mercer.

 Watch a 17-minute video that shows the tile-making process.
 And afterwards take a self-guided tour that allows you to engage with artisans at work.
 Ridiculously, each tile starts as clay, dredged from local lakes, sometimes studded with fishing tackle and other detritus.

 Artisans press this malleable mud into various shapes using 1850’s brick-making machines.
-The dried tiles are then hand glazed.
+The dried tiles are then hand-glazed.
 Of course, you exit through the gift shop where you can purchase thumb-sized pieces for few bucks and go up from there.
-Open daily 10-4:45, $5 adults, $3 kids.

 VISIT: Mercer Museum – Doylestown

-Opened in 1916, this was the third concrete structure built by Henry Mercer to house his collection of pre-industrial tools.
-First-time visitors will just want to stand in the 6-story Center Court of Mercer’s original edifice, look up and gawk.
+Opened in 1916, Henry Mercer built this third concrete structure to house his collection of pre-industrial tools.
+First-time visitors will just want to stand in the 6-story Center Court of Mercer’s original edifice, look up, and gawk.

 Mercer was a poster-boy for the Offbeat.